a consumer needs to collect money awarded to him by the court

 How long do I have to collect?

 Court forms are available at California Courts – Forms.
-Select “Small Claims” from the pull down menu.
+Select “Small Claims” from the pull-down menu.
 Forms are also available at the Court Clerk’s office.
 County of Los Angeles Department of Consumer and Business Affairs.
-Last change: March 18, 2022.
+Last change: Aug.
+22, 2025.